Sort a Stack using Another Stack or using Recursion

 Time and space complexity analysis

 We pop each element from the tempStack repeatedly to insert a new element.
 So we need to identify the worst-case scenario for which the above algorithm performs the maximum number of stack operations.
-Such a scenario occurs when the input stack is sorted in decreasing order.
+If we observe, such a scenario will occur when the input stack is sorted in decreasing order.
 Why?
 Let's think!

 • The top element is the largest.
-So we need to push and pop this element n times: 1 time during the first iteration and (n-1) times for maintaining the order of remaining (n-1) elements.
+So we need to push and pop this element 2n - 1 times: 1 time during the first iteration and 2(n - 1) times for maintaining the order of remaining (n - 1) elements.

 Space complexity = O(n) as we are using a tempStack to store the sorted elements.